-\\ Note that the "Infinite Unlock Condition" requires that the phone is not in Airplane mode, and that a call to the 911 Emergency center might be completed, as dialing 112 in the US can be forwarded to the 911 system.
+112 in the US can result in the call being forwarded to the 911 system.
 Obviously, this is not ideal as you will be adding to the call history on the phone, are connected to the mobile network, and are interacting with the phone directly.
 This is a deviation from a normal forensic process, but in the event that it is the only option such deviation may be necessary in order to defeat the device lock.
 If you need to perform the above steps, be sure to document your actions carefully!
+Version 8.1 of the iP-BOX software/firmware (or 6.3 if you haven't upgraded) is recommended for iOS 6 devices.